artjoma/mosaic/README.md

 Mosaic is POC of distributed file storage.

 ### Key fetures
  * Add new shards on the flight.
-All files will be rebalanced.
+All shards will be rebalanced.
  * Lz4 file compression.
  * Shard based on Apache KVRocks(RocksDB under the hood) and Redis protocol.
  * Internal storage based on embedded Pebble key value database.
 Information about file stored at MsgPack format.